hdShang/arxiv-daily/docs/cs-AI/2025-06-29/papers/250701990v1-integrating-large-language-models-in-financial-investments-and-marke.md

 ---
 layout: default
-title: Integrating Large Language Models in Financial Investments and Market Analysis: A Survey
+title: "Integrating Large Language Models in Financial Investments and Market Analysis: A Survey"
 ---

 # Integrating Large Language Models in Financial Investments and Market Analysis: A Survey